-The new Civic Integration Act: What is going to change?
+The new Civic Integration Act: What has changed?

-The new Civic Integration Act will come into effect on 1 January 2022.
+The new Civic Integration Act came into effect on 1 January 2022.
 Read below about a number of important changes.

 It is once again going to be managed by the municipalities